ncmreynolds/m2mMesh/examples/README.md

 ## Example 4 - Display received data

 This sketch will show all the fields of data in any message received.
-It should be used as the companion sketch to Example 3 and several others but may also be useful in debugging your own code.
+It should be used as the companion sketch to Example 3 and several others but may also be useful in debugging your own code or showing the messages from any other example.

 ## Example 5 - Set node name